Boy arrested after shooting that killed 4 in small Utah town

-A boy armed with a gun killed three children and a woman inside a Utah home, then accompanied a fifth victim to a hospital, where he was arrested, police said Saturday.
+GRANTSVILLE, Utah (AP) — A boy armed with a gun killed three children and a woman inside a Utah home, then accompanied the fifth victim to a hospital, where he was arrested, police said Saturday.

 “We’re trying to make certain that we verify people’s relationships among the deceased and the survivor,” Grantsville Police Cpl.
 Rhonda Fields told The Associated Press Saturday.
 “As for motive, we don’t have any of that.”